Navigation

 Your surgeon may tell you not to lift anything heavier than a cup of tea for six weeks after your operation.
 Don’t do any heavy lifting or play any contact sports for at least six months.

-Ask your surgeon for advice about returning to work and other activities.
-How quickly you can drive again will depend on how well you are recovering.
-You must be able to safely control your vehicle and perform an emergency stop.
-Always follow your surgeon’s advice.
-You should also contact your motor insurer before driving.
+Ask your surgeon for advice about going back to work and other activities, such as driving.
+How quickly you can drive again will depend on how well you recover.
+You’ll need to contact your motor insurer before you drive.

-You will usually have painkillers to take home with you when you leave hospital.
+Your hospital will usually give you painkillers to take home when you leave hospital.
 Always read the patient information leaflet that comes with your medicine.
 If you have any questions, ask your pharmacist.
-Some people need painkillers for longer than others.
 If you have severe pain or it doesn’t get better, contact your surgeon for advice.

 Side-effects of a shoulder replacement